sjfricke/Vulkan-glTF-Morph-Target/README.md

  vec3[] = {POS_0, POS_1, NORMAL_0, NORMAL_1, TANGENT_0, TANGENT_1}
 ```

-All the weights are passed in via Push Constants witha max of 8 right now, can be adjusted in `morph.vert` and in `pushConstantRange.size`.
+All the weights and offset are passed in via Push Constants witha max of 8 right now, can be adjusted in `morph.vert` and in `pushConstantRange.size`.

 ## Cloning